o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/usage/cpp-api.md

 ## 1. Session Interface

-The *session interface*, `ISessionRequests` and `ISessionAsyncRequests`, provide public APIs that allows you to create game sessions and allows players to search and join online games.
+The *session interface*, `ISessionRequests` and `ISessionAsyncRequests`, provides public APIs that allows you to create game sessions and allows players to search and join online games.
 The session interface abstracts the implementation details of session related management.

 There must be only one implementation of the session interface per dedicated server solution.
 To add support for another dedicated server solution, you must create another implementation of the session interface.